-U.S. Cellular 2011 device roadmap leaks, Motorola Electrify and LG Optimus Black lead the chargeAlex Wagner - Deputy Managing Editor, News Desk
+U.S. Cellular 2011 device roadmap leaks, Motorola Electrify and LG Optimus Black lead the chargeAlex Wagner - Editorial Director of News and Content

 U.S. Cellular's upcoming smartphone releases for the remainder of 2011 have been teased on more than one occasion, but recently the entire lineup was revealed for all to see in a leaked roadmap.
 So what kind of products can U.S. Cellular customers expect from their carrier of choice in the remaining months of 2011?
 Here's how it breaks down:

 - Motorola Electrify: Basically U.S. Cellular's version of the Photon 4G, it features a 4.3-inch screen, dual-core processor, global roaming capabilities, and a release currently slated for sometime in October.

 - LG855: This is LG's Optimus Black, which sports a super-bright 4-inch "Nova" display, single-core 1GHz CPU, and Android 2.3.
 Expect it in September.

 - HTC Desire II: Also known as the Desire S overseas, the Desire II packs a 4-inch screen, 1.2GHz core, Sense 3.0, and Gingerbread.
 Coming in October.

 - HTC Wildfire S: This one's known as the Wildfire S the world over.
 It features a 3.2-inch screen, 600MHz processor, dark gray or purple color schemes, and an October launch.

 - HTC Flyer: You know this one by now.
 Packing a 7-inch display, 1.5GHz processor, and 3G and WiFi connectivity.
 Coming in August.